kittinunf/fuel/README.md

 ### Configuration

-* Use singleton `FuelManager.instance` to manage global configuration.
+* Use singleton `FuelManager.instance` to manage global configurations.

 * `basePath` is used to manage common root path.
 Great usage is for your static API endpoint.